dehanz13/vanilla-js-games/type-speed-test/README.md

 * Fetch random words from an API
 * Ability to share on social media
 * Enhance difficulty by matching with upper and lower case letters

+Todo:

+* Implement code using Inheritance (Class) and make code DRY